-"rc2.c" is based on publicly available code that is not attributed to a person from the given source. "safer.c" was written by Richard De Moliner (demoliner@isi.ee.ethz.ch) and is public domain.
+"rc2.c" is based on publicly available code that is not attributed to a person from the given source. "safer.c" was written by Richard De Moliner (demoliner@isi.ee.ethz.ch) and seems to be free for use.

 The project is hereby released as public domain.